chand1012/clive-py/docs/CONTRIBUTING.md

 Thank you for your interest in contributing to clive-py!
 This document provides guidelines and instructions for contributing to the project.

+## Before You Start

+Be sure to check the issue you're working on (if one exists) is not already assigned to or claimed by another contributor.
+That way no one duplicates work, and we can keep the project moving forward!

 ## Development Setup

 ### Prerequisites